"The work is the only thing that matters."

 And let’s face it, the work does matter.
 When done right, it captures new audiences, brings in revenue, and can challenge teams to achieve things together that they never thought they could.

-But as time has gone by, I've seen the what sacrificing all to "the work" can also mean.
+But as time has gone by, I've seen what sacrificing all to "the work" can also mean.
 Broken relationships inside and outside the office; a rising sense of cynicism; a demoralizing loss of purpose.
 It's no fun.
 And it became clear to me that while "the work" was always important, there were other things that got me to spring out of bed on Monday morning excited to see what would happen next.

 Learning.
 Accomplishment.
 Overcoming sometimes impossible odds as part of a team.
 Achieving mutually agreed on stretch goals.
 Friendships.